Taranjot13/ExpenseTrackerAPI/README.md

 - Node.js (v14 or higher) - **Required**
 - MongoDB (v4.4 or higher) - **Required**
 - Docker & Docker Compose - **Optional** (for Redis)
-- PostgreSQL (v12 or higher) - Optional (not needed for basic functionality)
 - Redis (v6 or higher) - Optional (can be run via Docker)

 ## 🛠️ Installation